AUTOMATED REGRESSION TESTING

 Regression testing code to provide a safety net as changes are made

 Regression tests ensure that code that was previously functioning correctly does not regress when changes are made.
 Having a comprehensive suite of unit level regression tests provides a safety net, making sure that code changes do not break existing functionality.

-Automate regression test generation
+Automatic regression test generation

 Run regression tests automatically

-Automate regression test maintenance
+Automating regression test maintenance

 Changes to the source code can sometimes require updating the regression tests.
 Maintaining tests can be costly if significant developer effort is needed to identify dependencies and update tests to ensure they are compatible with the modified code under test.

 Much of this process can be automated.
 The Cantata Code Change Analyzer uses information from the last time tests were run to automate test updates.
 When there is more than one appropriate way to update tests, an automated test tool can offer developers options for resynchronizing tests with the code:

 - The tool can suggest suitable updates to the test for each code change.

 - It can provide guidance on the effects of accepting the suggestion.